chaoss/wg-evolution/focus_areas/risk.md

 **Question:** What are the sources of risk that need to be evaluated in the management of open source projects and open source project portfolios.

+**Note**: The risk focus area is operating administratively under the Growth, Maturity and Decline working group.
+At the time these discussions evolve and include a larger community of participants this focus area may become its own CHAOSS working group.

 ## 1. Description